SummaryDev/ethereum-sql/README.md

-We can now show how to parse ABI files and contract metadata to create event and contract views for Dapp [Beamswap](https://beamswap.io/) deployed to a Polkadot EVM parachain [Moonbeam](https://moonbeam.network/).
+We can now show how to parse ABI files and contract metadata to create event and contract views for Dapp [Beamswap](https://beamswap.io/) deployed to Polkadot EVM parachain [Moonbeam](https://moonbeam.network/).

-Please see our other repo [evm-archive](https://github.com/SummaryDev/evm-archive) for an ETL tool to extract raw logs from an EVM full node and load them into `data.logs` table of your database.
+Please see our other repo [ethereum-archive](https://github.com/SummaryDev/ethereum-archive) for an ETL tool to extract raw logs from an EVM full node and load them into `data.logs` table of your database.